jmlivingston/jml-config/README.md

 }
 ```

+### Customing Git Hooks

-Any new Git Hook files must be marked as executable.
+Any new Git Hook files added to this repo must be marked as executable.
 On MACOS you can run the following within the git hooks directory.

 ```bash
 chmod +x prepare-commit-msg